Setup

 cd roles

-Step 3 - Create Reusable Roles
+Step 6 - Create Re-usable Roles

 You are going to use Ansible Galaxy to create your roles within the roles directory.
 Ansible Galaxy is the official community for downloading or creating roles and also where Ansible Collections, such as the NXOS collection you'll be using here, are hosted.